 This includes items you want to highlight like cotton, gourds, berry branches, pears, figs, apples, acorns, pumpkins, roses, mums, or dried grasses.

-Next decide what you want your color scheme to be.
-We chose muted shades of blues, greens and grays this year.
+Next, decide what you want your color scheme to be.

 Once you have your color palette set, gather the items you need for each place setting.